Li Qiaochu: Four-month detention and 2021 arrest

-On 12 March 2021, Chinese Human Rights Defenders awarded Li, together with activist Li Yufeng who was likewise held in detention at that time, the 2021 Cao Shunli Memorial Award for Human Rights Defenders.
+In March 2021, Chinese Human Rights Defenders awarded Li, together with activist Li Yufeng, the 2021 Cao Shunli Memorial Award for Human Rights Defenders.

 Li reportedly received a visit by her lawyer on 27 August, during her third stay at the hospital under the supervision of the Linyi Detention Center.
 This was the first time she had seen a lawyer during her detention; four previous requests had been rejected by authorities on the grounds that they would leak secrets and compromise the investigation.
-A rights lawyer familiar with the case suspected that Li, who had gained substantial weight as a side effect of her medication, had "likely been subjected to mild torture" during detention.
-On 10 September, Li again met a lawyer, according to reports.
-The lawyer stated that Li had unsuccessfully applied for bail twice, receiving only the reply that her continued detention was necessary.
-She reportedly developed severe tinnitus in August 2021 and suffered side effects from her long-term medication by November; an application for medical parole at the Linyi Detention Center by her parents was rejected on 11 November.
+A rights lawyer familiar with the case suspected that Li, who was reportedly suffering from severe tinnitus and had gained substantial weight as side effects of her medication, had "likely been subjected to mild torture" during detention.
+On 10 September, Li reportedly again met a lawyer, who stated that Li had unsuccessfully applied for bail twice.

 In February 2022, prosecutors issued an indictment saying that Li was facing trial for "subversion of state power", alleging that Li had published numerous articles by Xu with the intention to "overthrow the socialist system".
 By March 2022, several requests by her family for medical parole had been made with authorities but all had been turned down.

+On 19 December 2023, a closed-door trial of Li in Linyi ended, according to a supporter group, without a verdict.
+Her lawyer had not been allowed to attend.

+On 5 February 2024, Li was sentenced to three years and eight months in prison for "subversion of state power", and deprived of her political rights for two years.

+She was released in August 2024 after completing her sentence, which as customary in China included pre-trial detention.
+That same month, she made a post on social media thanking her supporters, and asking for continued attention to her and Xu Zhiyong.